 Auditions for our musical season typically take place in late August and early January.
-We invite you to indicate your interest in an audition via the form below, and our Membership Chair will contact you.
+We invite you to indicate your interest in an audition via the link below, and our Membership Chair will contact you.
+Our next auditions, for the 2019-2020 season, are Mon Aug 19, Mon Aug 26, and Tue Sep 3 2019 from 7-9:30pm.

-- Auditions take place at the Cary Arts Center (map), in the Marcus Dry room, unless otherwise noted.
+Auditions take place in the Marcus Dry room at the Cary Arts Center (map below), unless otherwise noted.

-- We’ll work with you to schedule a specific 10 minute increment.
+We’ll work with you to schedule a specific 10-minute audition.

-- Your audition is private with our Artistic Director and our accompanist.
+Your audition is private with our Artistic Director, our accompanist, and sometimes one membership committee member.

 The Chorale is a large subgroup of the Symphonic Choir, used for select additional performances; about 70 people.
 Be prepared to sing a song or aria from the classical tradition that you feel shows you at your best.
 Ideally, it should be in a foreign language and demonstrate ability at singing fast melismatic passages.
 In addition to your selection include the following excerpts from Handel’s Messiah: